Ultimate Jacksonville Real Estate Investing Guide for 2026

 Property Taxes

-Usually homeowners pay real estate taxes to lenders in monthly installments together with their loan payments.
-So the mortgage lender makes certain that the real estate taxes are submitted when due.
-If mortgage loan payments aren’t being made, the mortgage lender will have to choose between paying the property taxes themselves, or the property taxes become past due.
-Tax liens go ahead of any other liens.
+Most borrowers pay real estate taxes via mortgage lenders in monthly installments together with their loan payments.
+This way, the lender makes sure that the real estate taxes are submitted when due.
+If the homeowner stops performing, unless the mortgage lender pays the property taxes, they will not be paid on time.
+If taxes are past due, the municipality's lien supersedes any other liens to the head of the line and is satisfied first.

 Real Estate Market Strength

-Note investors also have an opportunity to create mortgage notes directly to borrowers in sound real estate markets.
-It’s an added stage of a mortgage note investor’s career.
+Note investors additionally have an opportunity to originate mortgage loans directly to borrowers in reliable real estate markets.
+For veteran investors, this is a valuable segment of their business strategy.

 Passive Real Estate Investing Strategies